thoughts on lil xan and noah cyrus’ break-up

 Perhaps the most surprising aspect of this series of events is the fact Lil Xan has a platinum plaque on which to urinate over.
 But, without looking to dissect on a level that a break-up sparked by Charlie Puth’s head on a pornstar’s body doesn’t deserve, the last five days have truly captured the current dystopian soap opera nightmare in which we are now forced to exist.

-Xan and Noah have set the bar for what likely will become increasingly normalised behaviour.
+Xan and Noah have set the bar for what likely will become increasingly normalized behaviour.
 Instagram Stories and other live-posting platforms as an arena for us to work through our grievances with others.
 Azealia Banks in Elon Musk’s house. #PlaneBae.
 We’re metaphorically burning witches at the stake and watching with glee.
 Privacy is dead.
 Xanarchy reigns.

 This article originally appeared on i-D UK.